reducejs/watchify2/readme.markdown

 to support detecting new entries.

-It is based on this [pr](https://github.com/substack/watchify/pull/297), and whenever [watchify] handles watching adding/removing entry files, this package will be deprecated.
+It is based on this [pr](https://github.com/substack/watchify/pull/297), and once [watchify] handles watching adding/removing entry files, this package will be deprecated.

 # Usage